 Describes how to extract a netlist from an IC package design (flip chip).
 The pin labels are imported from an AIF file.

 Converting Gerber to clean DXF for import into Ansys/Ansoft HFSS.
 Includes support for top and bottom solder mask layers.
-Video 05:23 mm:ss
+Video link to Vimeo.
+05:23 mm:ss